Skip to the main content

 photo of person in rubber boots stepping into sandy sediment pool edged by rock wall

-King County remains a critical partner in this project.
-Upcoming improvements to the Lake Sammamish Trail require the County to replace the culverts that route George Davis Creek beneath the trail.
+King County Department of Natural Resources and Parks remains a critical partner in this project.
+Final improvements to the East Lake Sammamish Regional Trail require the County to replace the culverts that route George Davis Creek beneath the trail.
 Additionally, King County will replace the culvert beneath East Lake Sammamish Shore Lane NE.

 Schedule